 What You Need to Know About Colorado’s “Move Over” Law

 As of August 2023, Colorado has expanded a law regarding driver safety and protocol.
-The state’s “Move Over” law once required drivers to move over one traveling lane whenever possible and drive at least 20 miles per hour less than the posted speed limit for emergency vehicles, public utility service vehicles, and tow trucks.
+The state’s “Move Over” law once required drivers to move over one traveling lane whenever possible and drive at least 20 miles per hour less than the posted speed limit for emergency vehicles, public utility service vehicles, tow trucks, and any authorized emergency vehicle.
+The Colorado Department plays a crucial role in promoting road safety and enforcing the Move Over Law.
 The updated Colorado law now requires drivers to reduce their speed and move over at least one lane for all stationary vehicles, especially if the car has its hazard lights on.

 The change to this law is intended to increase and promote road safety, allowing drivers and passengers to remove themselves from potentially dangerous situations more easily.
 This law change also makes circumstances much safer for victims and survivors of car accidents, as they can avoid additional traffic after being hit in a collision.
 For more information about how this law applies to your circumstances within a car accident, retain legal support from a car accident lawyer at Mintz Law Firm at your earliest convenience.

 In short, Colorado’s “Move Over” law dictates that drivers need to create as much space as possible for vehicles stopped on the road.
+The enforcement of the law by the Colorado State Patrol is significant in protecting all individuals on the road, not just emergency responders.
 Currently, the law requires that all drivers slow to 20 miles per hour under the speed limit when a car is stopped with its hazards on.
-Additionally, drivers should move over one traveling lane if possible to increase space between the vehicles.
+Additionally, drivers should move over one traveling lane if possible to increase space between the vehicles and pass emergency vehicles.

-What Are the Changes to Colorado’s “Move Over” Law?
+What Are the Changes to Colorado’s “Move Over” Law for Law Enforcement Officers?

 Initially, the “Move Over” law only required drivers to increase space for specific vehicles.
+The updated law now includes CDOT safety patrol trucks and other vehicles.
 Drivers would still decrease their speed to at least 20 miles per hour under the speed limit and move over at least one traveling lane when possible.
-However, this law previously only required these additional measures for particular vehicles: emergency responders, tow trucks, and public utility service vehicles, whereas now it is applicable to all vehicles that are stopped.
+However, this law previously only required these additional measures for particular vehicles: emergency responders, tow trucks, and public utility service vehicles, whereas now it is applicable to all disabled vehicles.
+Additionally, drivers must move over or slow down for a stationary emergency vehicle on the roadside.

-How the “Move Over” Law Keeps Drivers Safe
+How the “Move Over” Law Keeps Drivers and Emergency Vehicles Safe

 The expanded law helps keep everyone on the road safe, putting more precise language to expected behavior in the case of an accident or other emergency.
+Emergency response vehicles need to have their emergency lights activated to increase visibility to oncoming traffic.
 Adding space between a victim’s car prevents the likelihood that someone incapacitated or injured will suffer further damages.
+The law aims to protect various individuals, including law enforcement officers, firefighters, EMS technicians, maintenance workers, and tow operators, who are at risk of roadside accidents.
+It is crucial to protect emergency responders on the roadside.
 In many ways, the law may also clear an onlooker from holding liability, as there will be fewer points of contact when evidence is analyzed.

 Hurt in a Colorado Car Accident?
 Call Mintz Law Firm for Help Protecting Your Rights